LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-live-chat.md

 Read more about [creating buttons and banners](contact-center-management-campaigns-creating-buttons-and-banners.html) in the Campaign Builder.

-1. **Rich Messaging**: enhancing the conversational experience is crucial to helping brands handle an array of inquiries and actions over live chat.
-Beyond the regular text, LivePerson enables brands to set up the following [rich messaging](messaging-channels-rich-messaging-rich-messaging-overview.html) and [structured  content](messaging-channels-rich-messaging-rich-messaging-overview.html) capabilities:
+1. **Rich Conversations**: Enhancing the conversational experience is crucial to helping brands handle an array of inquiries and actions over live chat.
+Beyond the regular text, LivePerson enables brands to set up the following [Rich Conversations](messaging-channels-rich-messaging-rich-messaging-overview.html) and [structured  content](messaging-channels-rich-messaging-rich-messaging-overview.html) capabilities:
    * Photo sharing (consumer to agent)
    * Structured content (cards, carousels, lists)
 2. **Add bots**:  automate tasks by greeting consumers with a bot that can immediately answer questions, or route the conversations.
 Learn how you can easily [create bots](getting-started-getting-started-with-bots.html).